mustafaakben/promptEngineering/README.md

 ***
 ## Prompt Method 2 - Few-Shot Prompting

-Use it for complex problem
+Use it for complex problems.

 **A Bad Prompt**
 ```